operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

-### Install Grafana Operator and create Grafana Instance and Grafana NodePort Service
+### Install Grafana Operator and create Grafana Instance and Grafana Service of type NodePort

-Step 7 : If you have already installed with Grafana Operator and created Grafana Instance and Service, you can skip this Step 7, else refer the "Grafana Instance Creation" tutorial.
+Note: If you have already installed Grafana Operator and have created Grafana Instance and Service, you can skip below Step(Step 7).If not,proceed with below step.

+**Step 7 : Install the Grafana Operator and create Grafana Instance.**

+Use the `Install` button of Grafana Tutorial to install the Grafana Operator and "Grafana Instance Creation" tutorial to create Grafana Instance.

-Step 8: Create the below yaml definition of the Custom Resource to create Instance of Grafana Datasources :
+**Step 8: Create the below yaml definition of the custom resource to create Instance of Grafana Datasource.**

 ```execute
 cat <<'EOF' > prometheus-datasources.yaml